Skip to main content

 Retry Policy

-If your endpoint doesn’t respond with a 2xx status code, PixelByte retries the webhook delivery using exponential backoff:
+If your endpoint doesn’t respond with a 2xx status code, PixelByte retries the webhook delivery using exponential backoff: After 5 failed attempts, the webhook is marked as failed.

 Webhook Delivery Status